awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

      eksctl command -help
      ```

-   The output is as follows\.
+   The example output is as follows\.
 Several lines are output while the nodes are created\.
 One of the last lines of output is the following example line\.

    ```
    [✔]  created 1 nodegroup(s) in cluster "my-cluster"